DamZiobro/serverless-aws-rest-api/README.md

 [stage](https://serverless-stack.com/chapters/stages-in-serverless-framework.html)
 (environment) based on current branch name ex. `master`.
 Thanks to that multiple users working on separate branches can deploy to separate AWS resources to avoid resources conflicts.

-After triggering the above command on `master` branch following resources will be created in your AWS account:
- - AWS Lambda: `myapp-master-lambda_function2`
- - AWS Lambda: `myapp-master-lambda_function1`
- - AWS SQS queue: `myapp-master-sqs-lambda_function1`

-The resources for different stages will be deployed with different names to be possible to test different versions of app separately.
-For example, if you trigger `make deploy ENV=dev` following resources will be
-deployed:
- - `myapp-dev-lambda_function1`
- - `myapp-dev-lambda_function2`
- - `myapp-dev-sqs-lambda_function1`

 Tests
 ----